dasizis/FEWD_Projects/README.md

 ## Project 1

-A static HTML and CSS site, it uses some css tricks to give the user a dynamic site feel.
+A static responsive HTML and CSS site, it uses some css tricks to give the user a dynamic site feel.

 *screenshots*